To learn more about each member of the team, click on their photo to read their full bio.

 Bereavement Team Leader

 Helen joined the extended care team in 1999 following a move back to Bristol, where she had previously worked in a children’s hospice in Yorkshire.
-She was made aware of Jessie May and their work in community palliative care; and knew from the point she first met the staff that she wanted to join the Jessie May Team.
+She became aware of Jessie May and their work in community palliative care, and knew from the point she first met the staff that she wanted to join the Jessie May Team.

-In 2008 Helen gained a position on the Core Care Team because of my previous hospice experience, and began to support the children who were at end of life, offering bereavement support to their parents after their child had died.
+In 2008, Helen gained a position on the Core Care Team because of her previous hospice experience; she then began to support the children who were at the end of their life, offering bereavement support to their parents after their child have died.

-We currently offer bereavement support to all of our parents for 5 years and all of the children we have supported since Jessie May began are remembered and celebrated during our annual Tree of Light.
+We currently offer bereavement support to all of our parents, and all of the children we have supported since Jessie May was founded are remembered and celebrated during our annual Tree of Light Celebration.

 Jessie May nurse